 the internal energy market.
 The achievement of such “double goal” implies a profound

-• The growth of distributed energy resources, on both the generation and demand side,
+paradigm shift in the way the electricity system is developed and operated. - The growth of distributed energy resources, on both the generation and demand side,

 cannot be neglected anymore.
 On the contrary, such resources connected to the